-The hand is a marvelously complex part of the human anatomy.
-Every year, however, millions of people experience broken bones within their hands.
-Because we are so dependent on our hands, even a small loss of function can result in a lifelong disability.
-A broken hand will often require a visit to a doctor, and it may require months of rehabilitation care.
+Every year, millions of people break bones in their hands.
+Because we do so much with our hands, even a small loss of function can cause lifelong problems.
+A broken hand often requires a visit to a doctor, and you may need months of rehabilitation care.

-- The hand is composed of 27 bones, including those in the wrist.
-Broken bones most commonly result from a direct blow to the hand or a fall onto the hand.
-Common injuries include fractures of the fingertip, or of the pinkie side of the palm, or of the thumb.
+- Your hand is made up of 27 bones, including those in the wrist.
+Broken bones most often result from a direct blow to the hand or a fall onto the hand.
+Common injuries include fractures of the fingertip, or of the pinky side of the palm, or of the thumb.

 - When doctors describe the bones in the hand, they use several terms.

-- Carpals are the 8 bones in the wrist.
-They are not actually part of the hand but are vital for its function.
+- Carpals are the 8 bones in your wrist.
+They aren’t actually part of the hand but are key to the way it works.

-- Metacarpals are the 5 bones that form the palm of the hand.
+- Metacarpals are the 5 bones that form the palm of your hand.

 - Phalanges are the 14 small bones that, when strung together, form the thumb and fingers.
 The thumb has 2 phalanges.
 The other 4 fingers are made of 3 phalanges each.

-- The knuckles of the hand are referred to as the MCP joint, which stands for metacarpal-phalangeal joint (because the fingers, composed of phalanges, join the palm, made of metacarpals).
+- The knuckles of your hand are referred to as MCP joints.
+This stands for metacarpophalangeal joint (because the fingers, composed of phalanges, join the palm, made of metacarpals).

 Broken Hand Symptoms